-As we enter the season of abundance (zucchini and beans anyone?) it becomes clear just how greatly plants need water, and how gratefully they respond to being well watered.
-It’s the difference between a luxuriant lemon tree and a sad, twiggy one, or crisp, delicious cucumbers and lettuce and yellowing, bitter ones.
+As we enter the season of abundance (zucchini and beans anyone?) it becomes obvious how greatly plants need water, and how gratefully they respond.
+It’s the difference between a luxuriant lemon tree and a sad, twiggy one; or crisp, delicious lettuce and yellowing, bitter ones.
 For plants, water is their lifeblood.

 Waterwise gardening doesn't mean not watering your garden.
-With the cost of water currently at $1 per 1,000 litres, growing veges won't break the bank for most people.
-But water meters means it does pay to think before you turn on the sprinklers.
-Target your watering: newly planted things will need daily attention, especially in hot weather, while established shrubs and perennials should be more self sufficient.
+With the cost of water currently at around $1 per 1,000 litres, growing veges won't break the bank for most people.
+But it pays to think before you turn on the sprinklers.
+Target your watering: newly planted things need daily attention, especially in hot weather, while established shrubs and perennials should be more self-sufficient.

 Sowing and planting:

-Sow: Carrots, beetroot, fennel (direct – water these well); kale, broccoli, cabbage, cauliflower (in trays, protected from white butterflies), calendula, alyssum, lettuce, green manures (sprinkle seeds of lupin or mustard into any bare spaces as you pull up summer crops.)
+Sow: Carrots, beetroot, fennel (direct – water these well); kale, broccoli, cabbage, cauliflower (in trays, protected from white butterflies), calendula, alyssum, lettuce, green manures (sprinkle seeds of lupin, phacelia, buckwheat or mustard into any bare spaces as you pull up summer crops.)